 Skip to Main Content Skip navigation

-Great databases to use for any topic & especially English 101/102.
+Great databases for any topic.
 Find a topic, understand all sides of the issue, get background info & find academic books + journal articles.
-Start with CQ Researcher!

 Where to Research

-1. Primo search, which searches all our books & articles!
-Sign in to your account & click the "pin" to save favorites.
+1. Primo search, searches all books & articles.
+Sign in & click the "pin" to save a source or "RW" for RefWorks bibliography.

-2. Databases (click "Subjects" or "Types" on that page to narrow the list down).
+2. Library Databases (click "Subjects" or "Types" on that page to narrow the list down, or see recommended ones).

-4. Google: use strategically to find credible articles (use discernment or look up specific publications, as listed below).
+4. Google: use strategically to find credible articles (use discernment & try specific publications, as suggested below).

 Finding Issues Online